rishikesavan-data/Python_Data_Project/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

 To find the most demanded skills for the top 3 most popular data roles.
 I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top 3 roles.
-This query highlightd the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targeting.
+This query highlighted the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targeting.

 View my notebook with detailed steps here: [2_Skill_Demand.ipynb](3_Project\2_Skill_Demand.ipynb)